-[Updated for 2016 and 2017 limits] A year or so after starting my small business and completing my first annual tax return that showed a slight profit, my accountant advised that I start looking into a retirement account/plan for my business in order to lower my overall tax bill and also effectively set aside some of my business profits towards retirement.
+[Updated for current limits] A year or so after starting my small business and completing my first annual tax return that showed a slight profit, my accountant advised that I start looking into a retirement account/plan for my business in order to lower my overall tax bill and also effectively set aside some of my business profits towards retirement.
 After doing my research I found that if you’re a one person employee/owner business or a small employer with only a handful of employees, a SEP IRA is the best option because it is relatively easy to setup and administer.
 Further, I am able to have both a SEP IRA and 401K plan that I get from my day-job without any adverse tax impacts.
 Here are some more details and rules around SEP IRA plans.

 What is a Simplified Employee Pension (SEP) or Retirement plan?